 7 Marvel not that I said unto thee, Ye must be born again.

-8 The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit (WIND).
+8 The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit.

 9 Nicodemus answered and said unto him, How can these things be?”

-Verse 8 here represents the three qualities of the wind element, independence and freedom “blows where it listeth”, and hiddenness “cannot tell whence it cometh and whither it goeth.
+Verse 8 here represents the qualities of wind, independence and freedom “blows where it listeth”, and hiddenness “cannot tell whence it cometh and whither it goeth.

 Isaiah 43:2, “When thou passest through the waters, I will be with thee; and through the rivers, they shall not overflow thee: when thou walkest through the fire, thou shalt not be burned; neither shall the flame kindle upon thee.”

 1 Peter 1:7, “That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ:”